Jesse S. Heiges Distinguished Alumnus Award 2002

 Ernest W. Brindle ‘47, left, Jeffry Alan Dull ‘76, ‘83M, middle, and Bonita C. Hathcock ‘71 received the Jesse S. Heiges Distinguished Alumnus Award following the Alumni Days luncheon.
 William Minsker ’68-’73M was unable to attend.

-Note: Ernest W. Brindle and Bonita C. Hathcock are College of Business graduates.
+Note: Ernest W. Brindle and Bonita C. Hathcock are the College of Business graduates.

 This year’s Jesse S. Heiges Distinguished Alumnus Award winners are joined by their dedication to service.
 Ernest Brindle ’47, Jeffry Dull ’76-’83M, Bonita Hathcock ’71, and William Minsker ’68-’73M serve in different ways to benefit many.